facorread/stationClock/README.md

 # User Guide

-Visit https://facorread.github.io/lectureClock/ in your phone or tablet.
+Visit https://facorread.github.io/lectureClock/ or https://facorread.gitlab.io/lectureClock in your phone or tablet.
 A clock, countdown timer, and class plan will appear.
 Edit the class plan by tapping and typing directly.
 Each line represents a class activity; it consists of a starting time in 24-hour format, followed by a space and the short name of the activity.
 The app ignores lines written in a different format.

 As time progresses, the app will highlight activities that are in progress using the green color, and when 2 minutes are left to finish an activity, the highlight color will be red.